Syllabus for Monte Carlo Methods with Financial Applications

 - Established: 2012-03-08

 120 credits including 90 credits in mathematics.
-Financial Derivatives.
+Participation in Financial Derivatives.
+Proficiency in English equivalent to the Swedish upper secondary course English 6.

 - Responsible department: Department of Mathematics